Spoderboat/models/README.md

-#Ask Isaac to be added to the repo
+#Ask Isaac if you want to be added to the repo